memberful/memberful-wp/wordpress/wp-content/plugins/memberful-wp/readme.txt

 The Memberful WordPress plugin makes it easy to integrate Memberful with your WordPress website and protect content—serverside—for members only.

 Install Memberful on a self-hosted WordPress site or a site hosted with WordPress.com— Creator plan or higher.
-If you are on their Creator plan (or higher), and don’t want to upgrade, you can use the WordPress.com guided transfer service to move your content over to a self-hosted WordPress website.
+If you are not on their Creator plan (or higher), and don’t want to upgrade, you can use the WordPress.com guided transfer service to move your content over to a self-hosted WordPress website.

 ## Install the Memberful WordPress plugin